-The Wallasey Group is one of the four Wirral groups.
+The Wallasey Group is one of two Wirral groups.
 The Wirral is now part of Merseyside (since 1974) but to genealogists and local historians it will always be in Cheshire!

 The Wallasey group covers the following areas: